yAOwzers/RunTrackerTelebot/README.md

 TeleBot on long-polling mode.

+The bot uses Tesseract for OCR, using the otiai10 library [here](https://github.com/otiai10/gosseract).

 ## Environment Setup

 Copy the .env.sample file and rename it to .env with the appropriate keys